yerkoarce/lab-react-opencontacts/README.md

-After Root Learn, you have decided to work in the movie industry, and you've found a job where you need to manage the contacts of a famous producer.
+After Open Bootcamp, you have decided to work in the movie industry, and you've found a job where you need to manage the contacts of a famous producer.